 Indicators are selected on the Build menu in the ribbon by clicking the Indicators button, which opens the Indicators window, shown in Fig. 2.7.
 The available order types are listed in the table on the Order Types window, shown in Fig. 2.8.
 The tables on these two windows represent the build set, which contains the list of indicators and the list of order types that the program draws from during the genetic programming process.
 To remove a specific indicator or type of order from the build set, click the corresponding row in the Consider column of the table.
 Removing an indicator or order type from the build set means it won't be considered by the program when constructing strategies.
 Removing too many items may reduce the likelihood of finding viable strategies.
-Clicking an order type in the Include column in the Order Types table ensures that the order type will be included in each generated strategy.
+Clicking an indicator or order type in the Include column instructs the program to include the item in each generated strategy.

 Figure 2.8.
 The types of trading orders available in Builder are listed on the Order Types window.
-Orders types can be added or removed from the build set using the Consider column and added to each strategy using the Include column.
+Order types can be added or removed from the build set using the Consider column and added to each strategy using the Include column.